kbearne/Work-Day-Scheduler-Kelly-Bearne/README.md

 It presents timeblocks for standard business hours which are colour coded into past, present and future values (the backgrounds colours are dynamically updated via JavaScript / CSS).

 Users can click on a timeblock and enter an event.
 They can then click on a save button to save the entry (which persists on browser refresh).
-If a blank value entry is attempted, the user is promoted to enter a value.
+If a blank value entry is attempted, the user is prompted to enter a value.

 ## Built with